 For administrative efficiency, the VEWH uses DEECA's systems and processes for provision of information communication technology.
 This arrangement is formalised through a service level agreement.
-DEECA's Cyber Security Strategy is based on industry best practices and follows the Australian Signals Directorate's Information Security Manual and Essential Eight strategies to mitigate cyber security incidents.
-The Cyber Security Strategy outlines how the Essential Eight will apply to DEECA.
-DEECA's Cyber Security Assurance Program outlines a set of assessments, reviews, tests and audits based on the Victorian Protective Data Security Framework (VPDSF), the Australian Government Information Security Manual, and industry best practice (including ISO 27000).
+DEECA's Cyber Security Strategy 2024-26 is based on industry best practices (including ISO 27000) and the Australian Signals Directorate's Information Security Manual.
+DEECA's current and target cyber security maturity have been assessed against the five functions of the National Institute of Standards & Technology Cyber Security Framework (NIST CSF) and the twelve Standards of the Victorian Protective Data Security Framework (VPDSF).
+DEECA's Cyber Security Assurance Program outlines a set of assessments, reviews, tests and audits based on the Victorian Protective Data Security Standards V2.0 (VPDSS), the Australian Signals Directorate's Essential Eight strategies and industry best practice.
 The VEWH is included in DEECA's multi-organisation Protective Data Security Plan (PDSP) annual attestation to the Office of the Victorian Information Commissioner.